ingresso-group/slate/source/includes/_events.md

 `is_seated` | `true` for seated events.
 `min_running_time` | Minimum length / duration in minutes (not always present).
 `max_running_time` | Maximum length / duration in minutes (not always present).
 `need_departure_date` | Flag indicating whether the event needs a departure date specified.
 This is `false` for most events.
-(TODO more detail needed)
 `need_duration` | Flag indicating whether the event needs duration (specific to `hotel_room` events only).
 `need_performance` | Flag indicating if a performance must be selected in order to retrieve availability.
 `postcode` | Postcode of the event location.